richardbatstone/WebPage-qa/README.md

 ## Overview

 The main webapp is defined in App/questionAPI.py.
 It is designed to be accessed through a browser.
-The app's methods are, broadly:

- - "/", entry page providing a web form for submitting requests to "/questions";
+The app also exposes an API with the following methods:

- - "/question", accepts POST requests containing a url and question, returns the answer and the answer "context" (the extracted text from the web page which the model has determined contains the answer);
+  - "/questionsAPI", the main entry point.
+It accepts POST requests containing a url and question, returns the answer and the answer "context" (the extracted text from the web page which the model has determined contains the answer);
- - "/documents", accepts GET requests, returns the titles and contents of the web pages that have been submitted; and
+ - "/questionsAPI/documentsAPI", accepts GET requests, returns the IDs, titles and contents of the web pages that have been submitted;
+ - "/questionsAPI/documentsAPI/{ID}", accepts GET requests, returns the title and contents of the web pages with the given ID;
- - "/answers", accepts GET requests, returns the questions, answers and answer contexts that have been submitted.
+ - "/questionsAPI/answersAPI", accepts GET requests, returns the questions that have been submitted, together with their IDs, associated answers and answer contexts; and
+ - "/questionsAPI/answersAPI/{ID}", accepts GET requests, returns the question with the given ID, together with its associated answer and answer context.

 ## Deployment